 Whilst it is true that too much screen time has a negative impact on development, if you control the length of screentime, it can be very beneficial.
 Especially as you can use apps to help teach your 2-year-old spelling, math, and color recognition.

 There is no doubt that kids love watching other kids play on YouTube.
 The fact that they love doing this means you can use it as a tool to discipline them if needed.

 Stand By Decisions

-Backing down from threats of discipline is absolutely the wrong message to give to your strong-willed 2-year-old.
+If you want to know how to discipline a strong willed 2 year old, then DO NOT BACK DOWN!
+Backing down from threats of discipline is absolutely the wrong message to give to your strong willed 2 year old.

 Not only does it negatively undermine your self-respect, but it also undermines the respect that your toddler has in you.

 When you say it is time for your 2 year old to brush their teeth, do not stop until the job is done.
 If you threaten to remove a toy for bad behavior, do it.

 Reward charts are not necessarily a punishment, they are more a part of the punishment process.

 For instance, your 2-year-old gets a star whenever they exhibit good behavior.
 They get a star removed when they are naughty.